Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Quantum gain calibration

 We minimize this cost function with quantum gradient descent~(QGD; \cite{QGD}).
 Given the measurement of our variational circuit $ C(\{g_i\}) $ at step $k$, the parameters are updated at step $k+1$ with the rule $g^{(k+1)}_{i} = g^k_{i} - \eta \,\partial_{g_i}C(\{g_i\})$, until convergence, where $\eta$ is the learning rate parameter.
 In the quantum implementation, the gradients are computed using parameter shift rule \citep{psr} given by:

 where the multiplier $m$ and the shift $s$ are typically chosen to be $m = 1/2$ and $s=\pi/2$.
 It is important to emphasize that in this approach, the shifts employed are not infinitesimal as typically used in finite differences.
 This technique facilitates the computation of gradients in a straightforward manner.
+The QGD algorithm has a theoretical computational complexity of $\mathcal{O}(1)$~\citep{qgrad2005} for evaluating the gradient, which provides significant advantages over classical algorithm with a computational complexity of $\mathcal{O}(d)$, where $d$ is the number of input parameters.

 The full algorithm is shown in Alg.~\ref{alg:one}.
 Because $C(\{g_i\})$ must be measured through repeated measurements of our variational circuit, the efficiency of this algorithm strongly depends on the data encoding strategy.